elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/001-ways-to-load-code.md

 require_relative "calendar/month"
 ```

-This code looks and feels like it would work in the way that we'd like to think `require()` would work.
-The files we reference are relative to the file in which the actual calls are made, rather than the folder in which the script was executed in.
-For this reason, it is a much better approach than pretty much anything I've shown so far.
+This code looks and feels like it would work in the way that we'd like to think
+`require()` would work.
+The files we reference are relative to the file in which
+the actual calls are made, rather than the folder in which the script was
+executed in.
+For this reason, it is a much better approach than pretty much
+anything I've shown so far.

 Of course, it is not a perfect solution.
-In some cases, it does not work as expected, such as in Rackup files.
-Additionally, because it's a Ruby 1.9 feature, it's not built into Ruby 1.8.7.
-The former issue cannot be worked around, but the latter can be.
-I'll go into a bit more detail about both of these issues in the recommendations section, which is coming up right now.
+In some cases, it does not work as
+expected, such as in Rackup files.
+Additionally, because it's a Ruby 1.9
+feature, it's not built into Ruby 1.8.7.
+The former issue cannot be worked
+around, but the latter can be.
+I'll go into a bit more detail about both of
+these issues in the recommendations section, which is coming up right now.

 ### Conventions and Recommendations

-If you remember one thing from this article, it should be that whenever it's possible to use `require_relative()` and there isn't an obviously better solution in your particular situation, it's probably the right tool to reach for.
-It has the fewest dark corners and pretty much just works.
+If you remember one thing from this article, it should be that whenever it's
+possible to use `require_relative()` and there isn't an obviously better
+solution, it's probably the right tool to reach for.
+It has the fewest
+dark corners and pretty much just works.

-That said, please take my advice with a grain of salt.
-I no longer actively maintain any Ruby 1.8 applications, nor do I have to deal with code that must run on both Ruby 1.8 and 1.9.
-If I were in those shoes again, I'd probably weigh out four different possible ways of approaching things:
+That said, take my advice with a grain of salt.
+I no longer actively
+maintain any Ruby 1.8 applications, nor do I have to deal with code that must
+run on both Ruby 1.8 and 1.9.
+If I were in those shoes again, I'd weigh
+out four different possible ways of approaching things:

-1) Explicitly using `require()` with the `File.dirname(__FILE__)` hack
+1) Explicitly use `require()` with the `File.dirname(__FILE__)` hack

-2) Writing my own `require_relative()` implementation leaning on the previous
+2) Write my own `require_relative()` implementation leaning on the previous
    hack that gets defined only if `require_relative()` isn't already
    implemented

-3) Adding a dependency for Ruby 1.8 only on the `require_relative()` gem
+3) Add a dependency for Ruby 1.8 only on the `require_relative` gem

-4) Assuming that `$LOAD_PATH` is set for me via the `-I` flag on execution,
+4) Assume that `$LOAD_PATH` is set for me via the `-I` flag on execution,
-   or some other means, and then just writing ordinary require calls
+   or some other means, and then write ordinary require calls
-   relative to the _lib/_ folder in my project
+   relative to the _lib/_ folder in my project.

-I can't give an especially good picture of when I'd pick one of those options over the other, because it's been about a year since I've last had to think about it.
+I can't give an especially good picture of when I'd pick one of those options
+over the other, because it's been about a year since I've last had to think
+about it.
 But any of those four options seem like at least reasonable ideas.
+I
-I would *not* employ the common but painfully ugly `require("./file_in_the_working_dir.rb")` hack in any code that I expected to use for anything more than a spike or demonstration.
+would *not* employ the common but painfully ugly
+`require("./file_in_the_working_dir.rb")` hack in any code that I expected to
+use for anything more than a spike or demonstration.

-Whether using `require_relative()` explicitly, or one of the workarounds listed above, I like to use some form of relative require whenever I can.
-Occasionally, I do use `load()`, particularly in spikes where I want to  reload files into an irb session without restarting irb.
-But I don't think that `load()` ends up in production code of mine unless there is a very good reason to use it.
-A possible good reason would be if I were building some sort of script runner, such as what you could find in Rails when it reloads your development environment or in autotest.
-In the autotest case in particular in which your test files are reloaded each time you make an edit to any of your files in your project, it seems that using `load()` with its obscure second parameter is a good idea.
-But these are not tools I'd expect to be building on a daily basis, so `load()` remains somewhat of an obscure tool for me..
+Whether using `require_relative()` explicitly, or one of the workarounds listed
+above, I like to use some form of relative require whenever I can.
+Occasionally,
+I do use `load()`, particularly in spikes where I want to  reload files into an
+irb session without restarting irb.
+But I don't think that `load()` ends up in
+production code of mine unless there is a very good reason to use it.
+A possible
+good reason would be if I were building some sort of script runner, such as what
+you could find in Rails when it reloads your development environment or in
+autotest.
+In the autotest case in particular in which your test files are
+reloaded each time you make an edit to any of your files in your project, it
+seems that using `load()` with its obscure second parameter is a good idea.
+But
+these are not tools I'd expect to be building on a daily basis, so `load()`
+remains somewhat of an obscure tool for me.

 I never use `autoload()`.
-I've just not run into the issues that some folks in Rails experience regarding slow startup times of applications in any way that has mattered to me.
-I feel like the various gotchas that come along with using `autoload()` and the strict conventions it enforces are not good things to impose on general-purpose uses of Ruby.
-I don't know whether I think that it makes sense in to context of Rails, but that's a very different question than whether it should be used in ordinary Ruby applications and libraries.
-It makes at least some sense in Rails, but in most Ruby applications, it does not.
-The only time I might think about looking into `autoload()` is if I had some sort of optional dependency that I wanted to be loaded only on demand.
-I have never actually run into that issue, and I've found that the following hack provides a way to do optional dependencies that seems to work just fine:
+I've just not run into the issues that some folks in
+Rails experience regarding slow startup times of applications in any way that
+has mattered to me.
+I feel like the various gotchas that come along with using
+`autoload()` and the strict conventions it enforces are not good things to
+impose on general-purpose uses of Ruby.
+I don't know whether I think that it
+makes sense in to context of Rails, but that's a very different question than
+whether it should be used in ordinary Ruby applications and libraries.
+It makes
+at least some sense in Rails, but in most Ruby applications, it does not.
+The
+only time I might think about looking into `autoload()` is if I had some sort of
+optional dependency that I wanted to be loaded only on demand.
+I have never
+actually run into that issue, and I've found that the following hack provides a
+way to do optional dependencies that seems to work just fine:

 ```ruby
 begin